kkapuria3/BestBuy-GPU-Bot/README.md

 	* We will now play a music when item is carted.
 	* Since BB asks for verifying account sometimes.
 Alert will help so that you dont miss checkout.
 	* MAX_RETRIES will now control when your page gets reloaded when you are stuck on please wait screen.
 In this case it will perform normal reload.
+* 3.0 -  Conjuction with 'Nerd Speak' Extension
+  	* MAJOR CHANGE: BOT ONLY WORKS FOR CHROME NOW (Version 2.5 and older are all browser compatible)
+  	* Bot will now extract queue time from NS extension
+  	* QUEUE_TIME_CUTOFF will keep requesting better queue times until target value is reached
+  	* NEW_QUEUE_TIME_DELAY is delay in seconds between requesting new queue times.
+  	* Status Bar is 75px fixed
+  	* Status Bar now shows more information
+  	* Since BB asks for verifying account sometimes.
+Alert will help so that you dont miss checkout.
+  	* MAX_RETRIES will be deprecated in future.

 ## License